lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 ### What is the real version of Arm architecture in the M1 ?

 The first peculiarity concerns the level of Arm architecture and the corresponding features.
-The supported Arm features can be inspected using the command `sysctl hw.optional.arm`.
+On macOS, some of the supported Arm features can be inspected using the command `sysctl hw.optional.arm`.

 Surprisingly, the M1 chip does not support BTI while the Arm architecture reference manual describes this as a mandatory feature at version 8.5-A. On the other hand, the M1 supports other Arm features such as FlagM2 and FRINTTS which are documented by Arm as new and mandatory in version 8.5-A also, just like BTI.
 Therefore, the M1 implements new features which were introduced by Arm in version 8.5-A, _without supporting other mandatory features of this version_ (namely BTI).
 Formally, this means that the M1 does not implement any valid version of the Arm architecture.